waldur/ansible-waldur-generator/README.md

 -   **Purpose:** For creating **read-only** Ansible modules that fetch information about existing resources.
 These modules never change the state of the system and are analogous to Ansible's `_facts` modules (e.g., `setup_facts`).

 -   **Workflow:**
-    1. The module's primary goal is to find and return resource data.
+    1. The module's primary goal is to find and return resource data based on an identifier (by default, `name`).
     2. If the `many: true` option is set, the module returns a list of all resources matching the filter criteria.
     3. If `many: false` (the default), the module expects to find a single resource.
-It will fail if multiple resources are found, prompting the user to provide a more specific identifier (like a UUID).
+It will fail if zero or multiple resources are found, prompting the user to provide a more specific identifier.
-    4. It can be configured with `context_params` (like `tenant` or `project`) to filter the search.
+    4. It can be configured with `context_params` (like `tenant` or `project`) to filter the search within a parent resource.

 -   **Configuration Example (`generator_config.yaml`):**
     This example creates a `waldur_openstack_security_group_facts` module to get information about security groups within a specific tenant.